-Each Internal Audit undertaken recognises fraud risks and assesses the adequacy and effectiveness of the controls in place to mitigate such risks and an Annual Assurance Return is provided to the External Auditor that summarises the Head of Internal Audit's views on risk of fraud at the Authority.
-In addition, the Monitoring Officer, the Section 151 Officer and the Chair of the Audit Committee complete such statements on an annual basis.
+Each internal audit undertaken recognises fraud risks and assesses the adequacy and effectiveness of the controls in place to mitigate such risks and an Annual Fraud Return is provided to the External Auditor which summarises the Head of Internal Audit's views on risk of fraud at the Authority.
+In addition, the Monitoring Officer, the Section 151 Officer and the Chair of the Finance, Resources, Audit and Governance Committee complete such statements on an annual basis.

-Development Needs of Councillors and Officers:
+Development Needs of Members and Officers: